General Gameplay Direct link to this section

 Rotation Direct link to this section

 In M+, generally you'll have a lot of souls and can pool them for difficult packs.
 You can read more about pooling glaives in the spell interactions page.
-When spending our pooled glaives, we'll do the following:
+You will always want to empower Blade Dance second for the buffed up Fury of the Aldrachi.
+Additionally, you will want to VR before your empowered Blade Dance to increase its crit chance due to initiative.

 Meta Usage Direct link to this section

 We pretty much want to cast Metamorphosis on cooldown.
-You should ensure that both Blade Dance and Eye Beam are on cooldown first (and you've spent your Inner Demon proc) before casting.
+You should ensure that both Blade Dance and Eye Beam are on cooldown first before casting since they're reset from Chaotic Transformation.